GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 # Human Resources Module

-The Human Resources Module is considerable important especially for the bootstrap of the system, since it generates the administrator of the system, and manages all collaborators.
+The Human Resources Module is considerable important especially for the bootstrap of the system since it manages all collaborators (CRUD).

 The human resources will to be able to receive applications for jobs analyze then and add to the job applications database